ToniDaCosta/Project-2/README.md

     - src
     - Visualizations

-# Documents :
+# Documents

     - .env
     - Jupyter Example
     - Main
     - README

+# Libraries to import

+    import pandas as pd
+    from pandas import json_normalize
+    from urllib.request import urlopen
+    import requests
+    from bs4 import BeautifulSoup
+    import sys
+    sys.path.append("../")
+    import seaborn as sns
+    import matplotlib.pyplot as plt
+    import numpy as np
+    from matplotlib.ticker import FuncFormatter
+    import os

-We will explain how to use and the origin of each file so you can follow the process.
+# We will explain how to use and the origin of each file so you can follow the process.

-# Data :
+# Data

 In this file you have the data obtained from the web sites and cleaned files, You can also find the "output" file with documents from the returned data.

-# Images :
+# Images

 Containing images downloaded from internet.

-# Scrapping:
+# Scrapping

-Containing .ipnyb files where functions and cleaning processed were followed.
+Containing .ipnyb files where functions and cleaning processes were followed.

-# src :
+# src

 This file contains all the .py functions cleaned and separated in several steps : "extracting", "CodeRunner", "transforming", "visualization".

-# Visualizations :
+# Visualizations

 Containing the visualizations process followed, later resumed in one function for the "Scrapping process".